Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 How do Babbel and Duolingo compare?

 Babbel and Duolingo are very similar in terms of their lesson length and engagement, but they differ when it comes to learning methodology.
-Babbel uses a more diverse set of drills, with additional emphasis on visuals, while Duolingo employs more game-like features.
+Babbel uses a more diverse set of drills, with lots of grammar tips and speaking practice mixed in, while Duolingo mostly sticks with repetitive, game-based activities.

 Is Babbel better than Duolingo?